 Creating a Cross Filter is a relatively simple process.
 Initially, you would begin with a single category report, for example Subscribers.
 Then, you may use a filter to engage further with this category, for example Subscribers in a specific area.
 Once this has been established, numerous relational data can begin to form, and ideas are able to be communicated.
 Perhaps, it is Subscribers not in a specific area that are of interest.
 This targeted information can prove useful and efficient.

 Report types for a vast majority of categories are equipped to function with Cross Filtering.
 There are occasions in which options are not available, signified with a greyed-out function.
 This may be an organizational feature that results from either the Professional or Group Edition.
 Always check to see if the ‘Add Cross filter’ option is available, which is represented in the Filters panel.

 Additionally, it is easy to customize the Cross Filtering for ease of use by associates and customers alike.
-Sometimes it can be useful to create a ‘demo’ version of the filtered information, which can be changed and manipulated to be used in the way that is seen as appropriate.
-Once this format has been established, colleagues and associates are able to go in an d manipulate hypothetical scenarios and share this information.
+Sometimes it can be useful to create a ‘demo’ version of the filtered information, which can be changed and manipulated to be used in a way that is seen as appropriate.
+Once this format has been established, colleagues and associates are able to go in and manipulate hypothetical scenarios and share this information.
 This is very useful during group projects and when working on something together as a team.

-Cross Filters in your Workplace
+Cross Filters in Salesforce for Workplace

 Salesforce cross filters are a very useful tool, though there are some important things to keep in mind.
 When using Cross Filters, a maximum of three filters and five sub-filters can be used on any single report, and as such it is important to plan accordingly.
 Additionally, in a fast-paced world, this functioning can affect computer performance and speed, additionally if reports are required in a timely manner.